Updated: Jan 13

 The month of Shvat

-Today is Rosh Chodesh Shvat; the first day of the Jewish month of Shvat.
-The countdown to spring is beginning, which is ironic since it feels more like summer here in Israel right now.
-But in two weeks, whether we’re in short sleeves or sweaters, we will celebrate the unofficial first day of spring called Tu B’Shvat (in Hebrew: the 15th day of the month of Shvat).
-It’s also known as Rosh HaShanah La'ilanot - the New Year for the Trees.
+It's the Jewish month of Shvat and this Monday we will celebrate the unofficial first day of spring called Tu B’Shvat (in Hebrew: the 15th day of the month of Shvat).
+Tu B’Shvat is also known as Rosh HaShanah La'ilanot - the New Year for the Trees.

 Tu B'Shvat in the States and In Israel

-Growing up in the States, the holiday was all about bokser (Carob fruit), but here, the holiday enjoys a whole different vibe.
-Schools use the holiday as a springboard for teaching about ecological sustainability and nursery school children proudly make their way home with a sapling in hand.
+Growing up in the States, the holiday was all about eating bokser (Carob fruit); but here in Israel, the holiday enjoys a very different vibe.
+While things may feel a little different this year due to Covid restrictions, let me share with you how we celebrate Tu B'Shvat.
+Most schools use the holiday as a springboard for teaching about ecological sustainability and nursery school children proudly make their way home with a potted sapling in hand.
 Trails are filled with students escaping the confines of the classroom, hoping to see the season’s first flowering almond trees.
 Local plant nurseries are filled with families using the holiday as a reminder to start planning their summer gardens.
 And the news is peppered with stories about successful new farming techniques developed here in Israel.

 The history of Tu B'Shvat